su20yu1919/cwa-portal/README.md

 Things to do here:

 * For each dataset, for admin, add two buttons to remove and edit datasets
+* Another that I haven't had time to figure out, is when filtering for category, I want to display a list of unique categories.
+However, a dataset might have multiple categories, so we need a way to, in controller, look into each dataset and come up with a list of unique categories.
+A workaround of the problem is to just manually define all the categories and not worry about it.
+Same apply for tags.

 ####*Dataset View*